ivan-hc/AM/README.md

 ```
 First the selected program type is checked, if it is a Type2 AppImage, it will be extracted and repackaged using the new version of `appimagetool` from https://github.com/probonopd/go-appimage :
 - If the installed AppImage can be updated via `zsync`, the update will take place while maintaining the status of Type3 AppImage;
 - On the contrary, if the update occurs through "comparison" of versions, the converted AppImage will be replaced by the upstream version, which could still be Type2.
-I suggest anyone to contact the developers to update the packaging method of their AppImage.
+But from version 6.1.1 the command is added within the application's AM-updater script, so as to automatically start the conversion at each update (prolonging the update time, depending on the size of the AppImage). **I suggest anyone to contact the developers to update the packaging method of their AppImage!**

 NOTE, the conversion is not always successful, a lot depends on how the program is packaged.
 The conversion occurs in two steps:
-- if in the first case it succeeds without problems, the package will be repackaged as it was, but of Type 3;
+- if in the first case it succeeds without problems, the package will be repackaged as it was, but of Type 3 (and the AM-updater script will be patched);
 - if the script encounters problems (due to Appstream validation), it will attempt to delete the contents of the /usr/share/metainfo directory inside the AppImage, as a workaround (which will probably make updates via `zsync` unusable);
 - if this step does not succeed either, the process will end with an error and the AppImage will remain Type2.